Sega (genre): Modern varieties

 Sega is now popular across the islands of Mauritius, Réunion, Seychelles, Comoros, Mayotte and Rodrigues, along with parts of Madagascar.
 In its modern form, sega is combined with genres like jazz, zouk, and its fusion genre with reggae known as Seggae.
 Elements of African music have been added to sega since the 1980s.

 Santé engagé

 Santé engagé is a genre of Mauritian music which consists of singing protest songs.
 It is a way to protest against injustices through music.
 The genre mixes traditional Mauritian sega with Indian influences.

 Seggae

 Seggae is a fusion of sega with reggae, a kind of Jamaican popular music that is very popular across sega's range.
 Seggae musicians include Ras Natty Baby, Sonny Morgan and the man seen as being the founder, Kaya.
 Kaya, whose real name is Joseph Reginald Topize, was at the height of his career in 1999 when he was found dead in a prison cell.
-Riots followed soon after causing one of the major social upheavals in Mauritius.
+Riots followed soon after causing one of the major social upheavals in Mauritius, termed the 1999 Mauritian riots.
 Kaya's music is, however, still very popular and has inspired contemporary musicians to expand the Seggae genre.